Illinois Sporting Clays Association ByLaws

 ARTICLE IX - ANNUAL DUES

 1. Club affiliation dues with the ISCA shall be determined by the member clubs annually.
 The annual dues are payable in advance and only those clubs which have paid their annual dues shall be considered in good standing.
 Moneys from the annual dues are to be used solely for the member clubs in the form of a composite shoot schedule of all events at all clubs in good standing in the state and are to support general activities of the association as budgeted by the Board of Directors.
-This schedule is to be printed and mailed to all NSCA shooters in the state (and can be mailed to those in contiguous states at the discretion of the clubs).
+This schedule is to be published on the ISCA website.

 2. No club shall be given any privileges of a club in good standing until their shoot fees are paid.